PUBLICATIONS

 It is designed as a reference point for scholars, researchers, and institutions studying contemporary religious movements, Mediterranean symbolism, and Ophidian theology.

-For internal statutes, normative texts, and administrative documents, please refer to the dedicated section of the Archivium.
+For internal statutes, normative texts, and administrative documents, please refer to the Archivium.

 -